This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Dancing House

-The futuristic Dancing House is one of the most recognisable buildings in Prague.
-Constructed between 1992 and 1996, the Dancing House consists of a glass tower representing Ginger Rogers and a concrete tower representing Fred Astaire, the famous Holywood pair of dancers.
+Constructed in the ’90s, the Dancing House consists of a glass tower representing Ginger Rogers and a concrete tower representing Fred Astaire, the famous Hollywood pair of dancers.
+The building houses the Dancing House Hotel.

 This image shows the Dancing House.